Make it compliant, trusted, and employee-ready! EPF/ESIC Registration in just a few clicks.

 These codes have been enacted to promote ease of business along with better compliance of the existing regulations to safeguard the employees’ interest.

 Out of all these, Employee Provident Fund is most commonly used by all organizations.
 Employee Provident Fund or EPF is a government managed retirement saving scheme.
-It is managed by Employee Provident Fund Organization or EPFO which operates under the Ministry of Labor and Employment, Government of India.
+It is managed by Employee Provident Fund Organization (EPFO) which operates under the Ministry of Labor and Employment, Government of India.

 Employee State Insurance scheme is mandatorily applicable for the organizations which employ 10 or more employees.
 Hence, any organization which has 10 or more employees will have to mandatorily register them with ESIC and get ESIC code and submit the monthly contribution.
 The organizations which have less than 10 employees can’t register with ESIC.
 It is mandatory to submit the contribution for the employees having their gross salary less than 21000/- per month.
 Employees having gross salary more then 21000/- per month can-not be enrolled in ESIC.